Sunday Morning Worship 10:30 AM

 But even without prompting, we are compelled to worship God.
 When we’re truly aware of God’s greatness, we can’t but help but want to worship God in a meaningful way.

 Worship at St John’s may be described as convergent in style.
 Our service begins with the Bible being carried out from the vestry and then placed on the lectern.
 That gesture alone bears witness to the importance of the ministry of the Word.
-The liturgy and music, both traditional and new, support the ministry of the Word.
+The liturgy and music, both traditional and contemporary, support the ministry of the Word.

 We hope you can join us this Sunday!